What’s Clogging Your Pipes? Blocked Drain Causes Explained

 Tree Roots and Natural Debris

 It’s hard to believe, but one of the most damaging causes of a blocked drain is happening underground.
 Tree roots in pipes are a major issue across Sydney—especially in older suburbs with mature trees and ageing clay pipes.
-Roots are drawn to the moisture inside pipes and can squeeze into even the smallest cracks.
-Once inside, they grow fast and catch everything from toilet paper to food scraps.

 This helpful factsheet from Goulburn Valley Water explains how and why roots target your plumbing—and what to look out for.